cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 -   Modularity: Single Ansible Role (should) contain all required commands and variables to deploy software package independently

--   Sharing and portability: roles are available from source (github, bitbucket, gitlab, etc) or the Ansible Galaxy portal
+-   Sharing and portability: roles are available from the source (GitHub, bitbucket, GitLab, etc) or the Ansible Galaxy portal

-We use Ansible roles to install software packages for Humand and Face Detection which requires to run OpenCV Python libraries on Apache Mesos with a cluster configuration.
+We use Ansible roles to install software packages for Human and Face Detection which requires running OpenCV Python libraries on Apache Mesos with a cluster configuration.
 Dataset is also downloaded from the web using an ansible role.